codership/documentation/galeracluster/source/backingupthecluster.rst

-.. seealso:: You may find it useful to create your backup script using a modified version of the standard state snapshot transfer scripts.
+.. note:: **See Also**: You may find it useful to create your backup script using a modified version of the standard state snapshot transfer scripts.
 For information on scripts of this kind, see :doc:`scriptablesst`.